-The following is not an exhaustive list or explanation of all risks which investors may face when making an investment in the Notes and should be used as guidance only.
+The following is not an exhaustive list or explanation of all risks which investors may face when making an investment in the Notes.
 Additional risks and uncertainties relating to the Obligors that are not currently known to them, or that are either currently deemed immaterial, may individually or cumulatively also have a material adverse effect on the business, prospects, results of operations and/or financial position of the Obligors and, if any such risk should occur, the price of the Notes may decline and investors could lose all or part of their investment.
 Investors should consider carefully whether an investment in the Notes is suitable for them in light of the information in this Base Prospectus and their personal circumstances.

 If any of the following factors actually occurs, the trading price of the Notes could decline and an investor could lose all or part of its investment.
-These factors are contingencies that may or may not occur and the Issuer is not in a position to express a view on the likelihood of any such contingency occurring.